 Sustainability solutions for a global economy

 Since 1990, Cornerstone (formerly SARA Services, 1990-95) has provided superior environmental and safety compliance solutions to the regulated community, and services clients throughout North America, Europe and Asia.
 We offer enterprise solutions for environmental regulatory compliance, worker safety, quality systems and custom software solutions.
-As part of our commitment to ensure our clients receive the highest level of services, our Quality Management System has been ISO 9001:2008 certified since 2008.
+As part of our commitment to ensure our clients receive the highest level of services, our Quality Management System is certified to conform with the requirements of ISO 9001:2015.

 TSCA Inventory Notification (Active-Inactive) Final Rule published 8/11/2017 in Federal Register (40 CFR 710)

 Chemical manufacturers, processors, distributors and importers are subject to chemical control requirements under the U.S. Environmental Protection Agency’s (EPA) Toxic Substances Control Act (TSCA).
 TSCA provides EPA with authority to require reporting, recordkeeping, testing requirements and restrictions relating to chemical substances and/or mixtures.

 Many original equipment manufacturers (OEM’s) are issuing requests that ask their suppliers (which may include Processors and Users) to seek confirmation that any chemical substances used in the supplier’s product(s) [via Bill of Materials] and related substances are reviewed to ensure that no chemicals are inadvertently left off the Active Inventory.